Recognizing Stress Eating Characteristics

-- you’re anxious?
-You’re worried about what might happen, what didn’t happen, what you want to happen, what you don’t want to happen?
+- You’re worried about what might happen, what didn’t happen, what you want to happen, what you don’t want to happen?

-- you’re bored?
-There’s nothing to do and so much time to not do it in.
+- There’s nothing to do and so much time to not do it in.

-- you’re unhappy?
-Things just aren’t working out the way you want them to, and you’re looking for a little comfort.
+- Things just aren’t working out the way you want them to, and you’re looking for a little comfort.

 You’re not alone.
 In fact, eating in response to emotions is part of normal eating.
 It’s just when emotional eating is your primary — or even only — way to cope with stress that it becomes a problem.